mccsoft/backend-frontend-template/README.md

 1. Adjust SPA port number to something random, so that it doesn't clash with other projects (in package.json: 'start' script, PORT=3011; in Startup.cs: spa.UseProxyToSpaDevelopmentServer("http://localhost:3011/"))

 Create a new git repository and copy everything (except `.git` folder) to it.
+Don't forget to change the favicons/tiles in `frontend/public` folder to the logo of your project (use https://realfavicongenerator.net/ to create favicons in all required sizes)
 ## How to run locally
 1. Check that connection string in appsettings is correct.
 Default connection string assumes that you have Postgres running on localhost on standard port with user/pass: postgres/postgres.
 Adjust connection string if the assumption is wrong.
     1. Make sure the target database exists (or that the postgres user has rights to create databases).